 However, release does not require trust, nor does it imply that the offender deserves any shred of “mercy” or any place back in society or the victim’s life.
 In fact, choosing not to restore a relationship can be an act of wisdom and self-preservation — especially when the offender is unrepentant, abusive, or dangerous.
 Reconciliation without repentance is not forgiveness — it is enablement.

-Even in the Christian tradition, where “forgiveness” is often described among congregants as unconditional, a closer reading reveals nuance.
+Even in modern Christian circles, where “forgiveness” is often described among congregants as unconditional, a closer reading reveals nuance.
 The New Testament refers to “forgiveness” in the Greek “aphiēmi”, meaning “to send away, to let go, to release, to remit, to leave behind, to cancel (a debt)”.
 Biblical “forgiveness” often includes conditions of repentance — as in Acts 2:38, where Peter calls on his Jewish audience to “Repent and be baptized... for the forgiveness of your sins.”
 Jesus’ teachings, such as in Luke 17:3–4, explicitly tie “forgiveness” to the offender’s repentance.
-The parable of the unmerciful servant highlights the mutual obligations within “forgiveness”, and Jesus’ own words from the cross (“Father, forgive them, for they know not what they do”) also imply a certain moral context.
+The parable of the unmerciful servant highlights the mutual obligations within “forgiveness”, and Jesus’ own words from the cross (“Father, forgive them, for they know not what they do”) also imply a certain moral context, where “they” — the offenders — are known by Christ to “know not what they do” as they proceed to carry out His public execution in a procedural manner in adherence to the orders of Pontius Pilate.
+This example is distinct from others where offenders are generally aware of the wrongs and the sins they commit, who carry or express guilt or otherwise seek to evade justice or conceal evidence of their crimes.

 There are times when withholding forgiveness is the most responsible choice, when holding on to the anger and the desire for vengeance are necessary for the achievement of justice.
 When offenders are unrepentant, when the wounds are still bleeding, or when justice has yet to be served, offering premature forgiveness can distort the moral order.
 It can shield the offender from consequences, silence the victim’s pain, and obstruct justice — and it can diminish the pain and the sorrow of those also grieving who are unwilling to “forgive” (and who are completely in the right and justified to withhold “forgiveness”).